Ultra X England

 Survival bag (not a blanket)

-Any necessary medications
+Any necessary medication

 Minimum 800 kcal food reserve